two-trick-pony-NL/MeesmanAPI/readme.md

 - Value development: How your balance grew year over year

 ## How to run
-1. The project revolves around FastAPI
+1. The project revolves around FastAPI.
+When calling endpoints we scrape the Meesman Website to extract data and return that in JSON format.
 2. So install the `requirements.txt` file to get dependancies
 3. Create a `.env` file in the root with the following structure:
 ```